econ-ark/OverARK/Development/Model-Comparison-Infrastructure/SDG-Detailed-Project-Scope-and-Plan_20241219.md

 # SDG Detailed Project Scope and Plan

+Central to the deployment of deep learning methods to solve heterogeneous agent models is standardized infrastructure to enable robust comparisons across deep learning and traditional methods.

 The purpose of this project is to develop infrastructure that will let us systematically compare alternative computational solutions to "the same" model
 - The marquee comparison will be for the Krusell-Smith model:
     - Specifically, the comparison will be between